Yan-Joyce-Tao/Yan-Joyce-Tao.github.io/index.md

 ## News

 **July, 2025** I’ve officially submitted my dissertation proposal and advanced to Ph.D. candidacy!
-In the next stage of my research, I’ll be working closely with instructors to explore how they are redesigning assessments in response to the opportunities and challenges introduced by Generative AI.
+In the next stage of my research, I’ll be working closely with instructors to explore how they are redesigning assessments in response to the opportunities and challenges introduced by generative AI.

 **Apr, 2025** ["Investigating Systematic Variation in Academic Procrastination Behavior by Course, Assignment, and Student Characteristics"](https://dl.acm.org/doi/abs/10.1145/3698205.3729552) has been accepted to [Learning @ Scale 2025](https://learningatscale.acm.org/las2025/)!
 See you in Palermo in July!